robbiew/ReTRoGRaDe/README.md

 - Comments start with `#`
 - Supports individual IPs and CIDR ranges
-- Whitelist takes priority over blacklist
+- Allowlist takes priority over blocklist
 - Files are loaded at server startup
 - Auto-populated by rate limiting system